mrilea/Study-Cards/README.md

-# Flashcards
+# Study Cards
-Users can create a deck, add, edit, or delete flashcards, and study decks of cards.
+Users can create a deck, add, edit, or delete study cards, and study decks of cards.

 ## Screenshots